OctopusDeploy/docs/src/pages/docs/packaging-applications/build-servers/github-actions-v2.md

 <!-- // cc Move into old file when done -->

-Integrating Github Actions with Octopus Deploy allows you to trigger events in Octopus (e.g. create a release) based on events in Github (e.g. pushing to main).
+Integrating [GitHub Actions](https://docs.github.com/en/actions/about-github-actions/understanding-github-actions) with Octopus Deploy allows you to trigger events in Octopus (e.g. create a Release) based on events in GitHub (e.g. pushing to main).

 ## Octopus Deploy Actions